AirStack 0.2.0 Release Notes¶

 - Live Frequency Tuning - The tuning frequency of the AIR-T may now be changed in real-time.

 - TX2i Support - We have implemented and tested our support for the industrial grade NVIDIA Jetson TX2i allowing for improved temperature ranges, vibration tolerance, and environmental conditions.

-- JetPack 4.2.2 - The OS image is now based off of JetPack 4.2.2.
+- JetPack 4.2.2 - The OS image is now based upon NVIDIA JetPack SDK 4.2.2.
 This updates various GPU accelerated libraries as well as the kernel itself.
 Full highlights of these changes can be found here.

 - CUDA NVIDIA's CUDA has been upgraded to 10.0.326.